Jiruu246/rms/documentation/migration-guide.md

 ### Scenario 1: Creating New Schema Changes

-1. if you create a new table, then run the following to generate the schema file
+1. if you create a new table, then run the following to generate the schema file. or create a new file in the schema folder directly.
     ```go
     go run -mod=mod entgo.io/ent/cmd/ent new User
     ```